 Beginning on April 1, 2020, if you are an employer with less than 500 employees, the infected employee would qualify for Emergency Paid Sick Leave under the Families First COVID-19 Response Act because either the employee is subject to a Federal, State, or local quarantine or isolation order related to COVID-19 and/or the employee has been advised by a healthcare provider to self-quarantine due to concerns related to COVID-19.
 Employers should also keep in mind that state or local sick leave laws, as well as the PTO/leave policies found within the employer’s handbook, may affect an employee’s right to pay if they are out of work as a result of COVID-19.

 b.
 Inform fellow employees: If an employee is confirmed to have a COVID-19 infection, the Centers for Disease Control (“CDC”) states that employers “should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).”
-It is recommended that you ask the infected employee which employees and customers he/she has had close contact (6 feet or less) with during the two weeks prior to the positive test.
+It is recommended that you ask the infected employee which employees and customers he/she has had close contact with (6 feet or less) for at least 15 minutes during the 48 hours prior to the onset of symptoms or the two weeks prior for an employee with a positive test but no symptoms.
 In addition to informing fellow employees, customers should also be notified about the positive identification and possible exposure.
 We have prepared templates in English and Spanish to notify employees of a positive COVID-19 test.

 c.
 Send home employees in close contact with infected employee: In order to prevent the further infection of other employees, it is recommended that all employees in close contact with the infected employee be sent home for 14 days even if they test negative during that 14 day period. (unless the employee is an essential worker, as defined by the CDC and/or your governor, in which case the person may continue to work following the potential exposure if certain precautions are taken.
 See CDC’s new guidelines for essential workers who have been exposed to COVID-19).
-When determining if someone worked “close to” the infected employee, determine if they worked within 6 feet of the infected employee for a prolonged period of time, which the CDC has no clear definition, but states is “more than a few minutes.”
-A “prolonged” period of time could be 30 minutes or an hour or more, depending on if the employees shared tools/documents/working very closely.
+When determining if someone worked “close to” the infected employee, determine if they worked within 6 feet of the infected employee for a prolonged period of time (i.e., 15 minutes or more).
 If the employee is not able to perform his/her job requirements remotely, there is no requirement that you continue to pay employees who are not working.
 The employee may elect to use any accrued vacation/PTO or there may be other applicable State or Local sick leave laws which may apply.

 d.
 Clean/Disinfect areas used by infected employee: All areas used by the infected person should be closed off until such area(s) are cleaned/disinfected.
 Wait as long as practical, 24 hours if possible, before you clean and disinfect to minimize the potential for exposure to respiratory droplets.
 Cleaning staff should clean and disinfect all areas used by the infected person, focusing on frequently touched surfaces such as doorknobs, keyboards, tables, phones, light switches, etc. For specific guidance on how to clean/disinfect your facilities, as well as direction on the Personal Protective Equipment (“PPE”) and hand hygiene recommended for the cleaning staff, please visit the CDC Website.
 (Guidance for Cleaning and Disinfection).